contradict/Stomp/Turret/HammerCalculations.md

 $$P(\theta) = \frac{P_{atm} V(\bar{\theta})}{V(\theta)}$$

-The volume of the throw cylinder is linear in throw angle with as the throw chain wraps around its sprocket at $p_r$.
+The volume of the throw cylinder is linear in throw angle as the throw chain wraps around its sprocket at $p_r$.

 $$V(\theta) = \pi r_{throw}^2 p_r \theta$$